 Appeal of Penalties for Infractions of Academic Integrity

 Article 1 section 401-406 of the Student Code covers infractions of academic integrity such as cheating or plagiarism.
-Sections 404-405 describe the procedures to be followed if an instructor feels a student is guilty of one or more infractions of academic integrity listed in section 402.
+Sections 404-405 describe the procedures to be followed if an instructor feels a student committed one or more infractions of academic integrity listed in section 402.

-The student may appeal the finding or the penalty in these cases.
-The nature of the penalty determines who hears this appeal.
+The student may appeal the finding or the sanction in these cases.
+The nature of the sanction determines who hears this appeal.
 This document only refers to cases heard at the departmental level for penalties less than a failing grade for the course.
 A copy of these procedures shall be available to the student in the departmental office.
-In no case shall this departmental appeal result in a harsher penalty than the one originally assessed by the instructor.
+In no case shall this departmental appeal result in a harsher sanction than the one originally assessed by the instructor.

 II.
 Appeals Procedure for the Student

 A student wishing to appeal the allegation of an infraction and/or the sanction imposed by an instructor should write to the designee of DEO (department executive officer) within five business days of notification of the right to appeal.
 Such notification should have been received when the student was informed of the instructor's decision concerning the alleged infraction.
 In the Electrical and Computer Engineering (ECE) Department the DEO is the Department Head and the designees of the DEO are the Associate Head for Undergraduate Affairs (for undergraduate students) and the Associate Head for Instructional and Graduate Affairs (for graduate students).

 In the ECE Department the Department Advisory Committee serves as the Capricious Grading Committee (CGC) and will serve as the hearing committee for such cases.
 If a member of the Committee is the instructor who has imposed the sanction, this individual will be replaced by a faculty member chosen by the appropriate Associate Head from either the Undergraduate Curriculum Committee or the Graduate Committee depending on whether the student is an undergraduate or a graduate student.